 Bar exam preppers, take note.

 After pitting a variety of test-preparation methods against each other, researchers at Kent State found that writing practice exams was the most effective method for successfully preparing for actual test-taking.
-Their findings, released in 2013, stated specifically:
+Their findings stated specifically:

 “Practice testing and distributed practice received high utility assessments because they benefit learners of different ages and abilities and have been shown to boost student performance across many criterion tasks.”

 Incidentally, the lowest marks for effectiveness were given to summarizing and highlighting study materials in preparation for testing.

 I know that it’s hard to break old habits and for many students, studying for the bar exam translates into sitting down with a pile of books, trying to plow through mountains of law while furiously writing outlines.
 It probably feels like you’re working hard.
 But are you working smart?